nuagenetworks/nuage-ospdirector/Documentation/6.0.2/README.rst

     Maps to NOVA_API_ENDPOINT_TYPE parameter.
 This needs to correspond to  the setting for the Nova API endpoint as configured by OSP Director

-Parameters Required for Nuage Avrs
+Parameters Required for Nuage AVRS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following parameters are mapped to values in the /etc/fast-path.env on Nova Compute Avrs:
+The following parameters are mapped to values in the /etc/fast-path.env on Nova Compute AVRS:

 ::